 T B Rowe and Company was founded by Laurence Rowe who was born in 1756 in Crediton, Devon.
 He initially formed his soap works circa 1787 in Acton, renting an existing soap works from Henry Briggs (confirmed by the Acton rate books).
 Rowe married Anna Berry in 1788 and had two sons, Thomas Berry Rowe, baptised in Crediton in 1789 and Laurence Rowe born in Acton 1792 and baptised at the newly-built chapel (1782) of the Society of Dissenting Protestants in Half Acre, Brentford with which the Rowes became closely associated.
 This was their first direct connection with Brentford.
-A daughter, Anna, followed later.
+A daughter, Anna, followed in 1794.

 The business grows